nithashab2000/cybersecurity-labs/README.md

 - Used a private SSH key to authenticate without a password
 - Connected to the next level via `ssh` using the `-i` option for key-based authentication
 - Understood the use of `localhost` to connect to services running on the same machine
 - Retrieved password data through socket communication over the specified port using netcat(nc)command
+- Used `openssl s_client` to securely transmit the password over a TLS-encrypted connection to a specific port
 ---

 ## Skills Acquired